azimj/MATLAB_json2struct/README.md

 ## Motivation

 MATLAB introduced `jsonencode` and `jsondecode` which convert data from a struct to JSON string and back.
-But don't read data from a file.
+However, these functions do not read data from JSON files.
 This package combines these two functions with `fread` to read and save JSON files.

 ## Examples